Written by Steve Madsen, CPA — licensed since 1993.

 Why Tax Season Is the Worst Time to Start Tax Planning

-By the time tax season arrives, many important financial decisions have already been made.
+By the time tax season arrives, most major financial decisions for the year have already been made.

-At that stage, your CPA can still report results, apply limited elections, and ensure compliance.
-But business owners must implement most major tax-saving strategies before the year ends.
+At that stage, a CPA mainly reports what already happened instead of changing the outcome.
+Business owners must implement most major tax-saving strategies before the year ends.
 Once December 31 passes, many planning opportunities disappear.

 How Business Owners End Up Overpaying in Taxes